Emekaborisama/Data-Eng--Github-API-ETL-pipeline/README.md

 In this project, i extracted data {github name, and repo amount} from Github Database via API and upload it on sqlite and bigquery for easy across the team

-This project is a simple demo of data engineering, extracting data from database, create and ETL pipeline and connect the data to a data warehouse(big query)
+This project is a simple demo of data engineering, extracting data from database, create an ETL pipeline and connect the data to a data warehouse(big query)

 Tools:
 Python